Ingridsaeters/Ciliate-niche-evolution/README.md

 ## To-do list

 ### To-do
-- Check if terrestrial sampling biases inferred evolutionary rates. *Ingrid*
-  - Prune 10, 20, 30, 50, and 70% of ASVs and infer evolutionary rates for terrestrial ciliates (for any 5 variables including temp and precipitation).
-  - Prune away all ASVs from Europe, North America, and South East Asia (one by one) and infer evolutionary rates for terrestrial ciliates (for any 5 variables including temp and precipitation).
 - Download new version of EukBank (https://zenodo.org/records/7804946). *Ingrid*
 - Download animal and plant phylogenies and metadata from Liu et al 2020. *Mahwash*
 - Test DBM on animal and plants. *Mahwash*